rabbitmq/rabbitmq-oauth2-tutorial/README.md

 }
 ```

-### Use Case 6 Use multiple asymmetrical signing keys
+### Use multiple asymmetrical signing keys

 This scenario explores the use case where JWT tokens may be signed by different asymmetrical signing keys.

 There are 2 ways to configure RabbitMQ with multiple signing keys:
 - We can either **statically** configure them via `rabbitmq.conf` as shown in the [plugin documentation page](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_backend_oauth2#variables-configurable-in-rabbitmqconf).
 - Or we can do it **dynamically**, i.e, add signing keys while RabbitMQ is running and without having to
 restart it.
-This alternative is explained in more detail in the section [About rotating UAA signing key](#about-rotating-uaa-signing-key).
+This alternative is explained in more detail in the section [About rotating JWT signing key](#about-rotating-jwt-signing-key).
 However, we are going to demonstrate it here as well.

 First we add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`: